-The current military retirement system4 is largely unchanged since its creation by the Army and Air Force Vitalization Act of 1948, which standardized the retirement system across all services.
-For all members who entered the service before September 1980, projected military retirement benefit was half of final pay5 while on active duty if the member stayed until they reached 20 years of service6.
+The military retirement system has seen minimal changes since the passage of the Army and Air Force Vitalization Act of 1948, which standardized the retirement system across all services.
+For all members who entered the service before September 1980, their projected military retirement benefit was half of final pay while on active duty if the member stayed until they reached 20 years of service.
 For each year of additional service past 20, an additional 2.5% is added to the benefit.
 Retirement payments are generally indexed for inflation, with the CPI index (now the CPI-W) the measure of an increase in the cost of living.
-For members who enter after September of 1980 but before July 1986, when Public Law 99-348 (most commonly known as REDUX) was passed, an average of the last three years of pay is used versus pay in the final year.
+For members who enter after September of 1980 but before the passage of Public Law 99-348 (most commonly known as REDUX) in July of 1986, an average of the last three years of pay is used versus pay in their final year.